 #6 In the A-frame roof, all four sides of the house slope downward with a single pitched roof at each end.
 This style is perfect for small homes under 900 square feet.

 #7 Dormers are a gable-roof variation that adds a loft or attic headroom.
 Dormers will typically add functional space to an attic in a home.

 That depends on your needs and what you’re looking for in a roof.
-If you want something more complex and adds character to your home, go with a gable roof.
+If you want something simple for your home, go with a gable roof.
 If you’re looking for maximum headroom and space, go with a dormer or an A-frame roof.
-And if you’re looking for something versatile that can be used on any home, go with a hip roof.
+And if you’re looking for something versatile that can be used in any home, go with a hip roof.